jcp650/Kickstarter-analysis/Challenge README.md

 ## Analysis and Challenges

 ### Analysis of Outcomes Based on Launch Date
 To analyze the success of Kickstarter campaigns for plays, it is crucial to find the most effective launch date.
-The provided Kickstarter data contained launch dates in Unix timestamp format, which was converted in Excel using this equation:
+The provided Kickstarter data contained launch dates in Unix timestamp format, which was converted in a new column in Excel using this equation:
 ```
 =(((timestamp/60)/60)/24)+DATE(1970,1,1)
 ```